andrewgreenh/advanced-react-2023/README.md

 #### The rules of React

 - Render functions must be pure
-- Everything created connection to the outside world must be destroyed at some point in time
+- Every created connection to the outside world must be destroyed at some point in time
 - Don't update data, replace it (immutable updates)

 ##### 💪 02 Fix the rule breaks